Two or more years of pensionable service

 Plan members who were members of the public service pension plan before January 1, 2013 will not remain covered under the pre-2013 pension plan rules if they:

-• terminate with less than two years of pensionable service and receive a return of contributions, but are later re-employed in the public service and become plan members again on or after January 1, 2013; or
+• terminate with less than 2 years of pensionable service and receive a return of contributions, but are later re-employed in the public service and become plan members again on or after January 1, 2013

-• receive a transfer value, are later re-employed in the public service and become plan members again on or after January 1, 2013; or
+• receive a transfer value, are later re-employed in the public service and become plan members again on or after January 1, 2013

 • transfer their pension credits to a new employer's pension plan under the general portability rules or a pension transfer agreement, are later re-employed in the public service and become plan members again on or after January 1, 2013